MFA Program Director & Professor of Photography

 Thorpe’s creative work has been exhibited at venues such as the New York International Fine Art Fair; New Britain Museum of American Art; New Bedford Art Museum; Flatfile Galleries and Randolph Street Gallery, Chicago; The American Center, New Delhi, India; Nexus Contemporary Art Center and the Atlanta Gallery of Photography, Atlanta; Southeastern Center for Contemporary Art, Winston-Salem; and Jane H. Baum Gallery, New York, Graham Gallery, Albuquerque, and Ginny Williams Gallery, Denver.
 Artist residencies include the Visual Studies Workshop, Millay Colony for the Arts, Vermont Studio Center, Banff Centre for the Arts, and collaborative Artist Residency: Like A Whisper, Northumberland, UK.
 Grants and fellowships include the UConn Research Excellence Program, School of Fine Arts Research Grant awards, and Connecticut Office of the Arts Artist Fellowships.

-Thorpe has been on the faculty at the University of Connecticut since 2001, serving as the Art and Art History Department Head for eleven years and Professor of Photography.
+Thorpe has been on the faculty at the University of Connecticut since 2001, serving as Professor of Photography and the Art and Art History Department Head for eleven years.
 Prior to UConn Thorpe was the Senior Associate Dean and Associate Professor of Photography at Tyler School of Art in Philadelphia, Chair and Associate Professor of Photography in the Department of Fine Arts at the University of Colorado at Denver, and the first Executive Director of the Society for Photographic Education.

 She has served on the Board of Directors of the College Art Association, National Association of Schools of Art & Design, National Association of Artists’ Organizations, National Council of Arts Administrators, Society for Photographic Education, and The Philadelphia Print Center.
 Thorpe received her undergraduate degree in Psychology from Regis College in Denver, MFA in Photography from the University of Colorado at Boulder, and a certificate from the Harvard University Graduate School of Education Institute for Educational Management.